SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_033cd098-b21b-4c9b-85c4-c8174c307e48_do_not_edit_manually.md

     Detects actions caused by the RedMimicry Winnti playbook.
 Logging for Registry events is needed in the Sysmon configuration (events 12 and 13).

     - **Effort:** elementary

+??? abstract "Remote Monitoring and Management Software - AnyDesk"

+    Detect artifacts related to the installation or execution of the Remote Monitoring and Management tool AnyDesk.

+    - **Effort:** master

 ??? abstract "Rubeus Tool Command-line"